- Where should the website focus efforts to increase the conversion rate?

-- An abrupt change of colors means that a certain area needs to be corrected as this is the place where the users lose interest and leave the page.
+- An abrupt change of colors means that a certain area needs to be corrected as this is where the users lose interest and leave the page.
 Maybe you should switch sections or change the content.

 A Heatmap is a Simple and Easy Tool to Increase Website Conversion